andizq/sf3dmodels/README.md

 :large_blue_circle: **Example 1.** I will use the last two examples to illustrate how to join them in a *global grid*.
 The spatial region that is shared by two or more *sub-models* will inherit physical properties by weighting them with the local density, as explained in section 3.2 of Izquierdo et al (2018).

-:white_check_mark: **The execution codes for both star forming regions are identical until just before the writing section.**
+:white_check_mark: **The execution codes for both star forming regions are identical until just before the "writing" section.**

 :pencil2: As there is no longer a single model, geometric changes will probably be required in each sub-model to better reproduce real scenarios.
-Let's add a couple of lines in the latter codes to account for the centering, inclination and systemic velocity of each region:
+Let's add a couple of lines in the latter codes to account for the centering, inclination and systemic velocity of each region.

+In the first example:

 ```python
 #-------------------------